 The presence of publication bias, however, introduces several complications.
-In the definition of Coverage(r), see that the degree of downward bias affects not only the width of reported confidence intervals, but also the studies $(\hat{\beta}j, \beta_j)$ that end up making it into the published literature, since uncorrected standard errors are more likely to lead to statistically significant findings.
-This can complicate comparisons between uncorrected and corrected regimes.
-To illustrate, consider Figure 2, which depicts three possible realizations of the estimated treatment effect $\hat{\beta}$ (black points) for a fixed true effect $\beta$ .
-Each realization would be treated differently under corrected and uncorrected regimes.
-Confidence intervals with corrections (purple) are twice the width of those without corrections (yellow).
+In the definition of Coverage(r), see that the degree of downward bias r affects not only the width of reported confidence intervals, but also the studies $(\hat{\beta}j, \beta_j)$ that end up making it into the published literature through the conditioning $D_j = 1$.
+This is because statistical significance-and therefore publication-may depend on the reported standard error.
+To illustrate, consider Figure 2, which depicts, for a fixed true effect β , three possible realizations of the estimated treatment effect $\hat{\beta}$ (denoted by black points).
+Each realization would be treated differently under clustered and unclustered regimes.
+Confidence intervals with clustering (purple) are twice the width of those without clustering (yellow).
 Consider each case:

-- 1. Expand CIs to include $\beta$ : an interval that did not cover $\beta$ or zero in the uncorrected regime now expands to cover $\beta$ while still not covering zero in the corrected regime. - 2.
-Expand CI of a covered study to include zero: an interval that covered $\beta$ but not zero in the uncorrected regime now expands to cover zero and is therefore censored with some positive probability in the corrected regime. - 3.
-Expand CI for an uncovered study to include zero: an interval that did not cover $\beta$ or zero in the uncorrected regime now covers zero and is censored with some positive probability in the corrected regime.
+- 1. Expand CIs to include β : an interval that did not cover β or zero in the uncorrected regime now expands to cover β while still not covering zero in the corrected regime.
+Clustering therefore increases coverage. - 2.
+Expand CI of a covered study to include zero: an interval that covered β but not zero in the uncorrected regime now expands to cover zero and is therefore censored with some positive probability in the corrected regime.
+In this case, clustering decreases coverage.